 Riofrio-Montenegro has been charged with assault after the incident.
 The teenager was charged with theft.

-The New Jersey bicycle accident attorneys of Brach Eichler Trial Lawyers provide these blog posts to keep our neighbors informed about accidents across the Garden State.
+The New Jersey bicycle accident attorneys of Brach Eichler Injury Lawyers provide these blog posts to keep our neighbors informed about accidents across the Garden State.
 They should not be construed as legal advice.
 However, if you or someone you love has been injured on the road and someone else is at fault, we would like to discuss your case with you.
 Contact us today to begin a free, no-obligation consultation.